alparmat/FlowContrast/README.md

-#FlowContrast
-CUDA source for fractional step lattice Boltzmann methods This is a demo showing the initial idea (see documentation/paper file: MethodDoc_withFSLBMpaper.pdf):
+#FlowContrast contains the source files for CUDA-based fluid flow calculation with fractional step lattice Boltzmann methods.
+Initial idea:
 Sharpening/increasing of fluid flow contrast with reverse diffusion to capture turbulent structures

+This is a demo showing the fluid flow in a pipe (see documentation/paper file: MethodDoc_withFSLBMpaper.pdf).

 Running the program: